Mogen David: Chicago winery

 Following World War II the company purchased a 50000 sqfoot building at 3737 South Sacramento Ave in Chicago's Brighton Park neighborhood which was converted into one of the largest wineries in the Midwestern United States.
-The entire winery was allocated to a single product, Mogen David, a kosher wine originally marketed for the Passover Seder that turned out to be popular year-round with the general public.
+The entire winery was allocated to a single product, Mogen David, a kosher wine originally marketed for the Passover Seder that became popular year-round with the general public.
 Annual production of Mogen David was 75000 USgal in 1946.
 Wine Corporation of America began advertising Mogen David nationally in 1947; by the early 1950s the advertising budget for Mogen David was the fourth or fifth largest for wines.
-Max Cohen, company President and founder, noted in 1952 that 98 percent of Mogen David's customers were not Jewish.
+Max Cohen, company President and founder, said in 1952 that 98 percent of Mogen David's customers were not Jewish.

 Annual production of Mogen David increased to more than 3000000 USgal of wine in 1949 and to nearly 5000000 USgal for 1953, and in that year Wine Corporation of America took the name of its most important product, becoming the Mogen David Wine Corporation.

 In 1955 Mogen David announced the purchase of new plant facilities at 3700 South Kedzie Ave, about 2000 ft from the main plant on Sacramento Ave, designed to triple its capacity and enable production of two additional wines.
 The company launched a new line of wines under a different brand name, Key, in 1957.
 This marketing campaign was unsuccessful, and the new line was dropped after three years.

-In the early 1960s, concord wine was still the biggest seller in the Mogen David line, along with a rosé, a blackberry wine, a cherry wine and a dry red wine.
+In the early 1960s concord wine was still the biggest seller in the Mogen David line, along with a rosé, a blackberry wine, a cherry wine and a dry red wine.

-Company founder and chairman Max Cohen announced his resignation on 8 January 1962, citing friction with his brother-in-law, Henry A. Markus who was president of the company.
+Company founder and chairman Max Cohen announced his resignation on 8 January 1962, citing friction with his brother-in-law Henry A. Markus, who was president of the company.
 Cohen sold all of his stock to Markus, saying that "I am no longer connected with the firm and I have no interest in it."